ASASSN-24fw: Candidate circumplanetary disk occultation of a main-sequence star: Observations during the occultation

 A couple of months after the start of the dimming event in \jj, \citet{nair24} conducted analysis of lightcurves from the DASCH (Digital Access to a Sky Century at Harvard) archive \citep{layc10}.
 They reported two earlier dimming events, one in 1937 and one in 1981, calculated the period to be 16,000 days, and predicted the end of eclipse in end of May 2025 (which turned out to be in excellent agreement with what was later observed by modern telescopes).
 We re-analyze the DASCH archive and confirm the findings of \citet{nair24} that \jj\ was much fainter during two previous epochs in 1937 and 1981.
 The 1937 ingress was caught by two plate observations, the last one at roughly 1.2 mag below the source's normal flux level.
 We show the in-eclipse and out-of-eclipse images from DASCH in Figure \ref{pic:dasch} to illustrate the data used to derive DASCH upper limits.
 With these upper limits, our best period determination is $P=15,999\pm 2$ days.
 The high precision is largely thanks to the recorded ingress in 1937.
 The phase-folded lightcurve is shown in Figure \ref{pic:phase}.
+The DASCH data are not sensitive enough to determine whether the shapes of the historic eclipses are the same as the one in 2024$-$25.
+There is no evidence that the eclipse has varied in duration.
+Specifically, all of the DASCH points at the phases where the object is expected to be in the occultation are upper limits, there are no detections.
+Outside of the occultation and within the phase range shown in Figure \ref{pic:phase}, there is only one upper limit (from 1937) that has a stated value of $>13.7$ mag, but the object is detected at 13.2 mag in five exposures within $\pm 10$ days of this upper limit.
+It is thus more likely that this upper limit in the un-occulted phase is due to the over-estimated sensitivity of the images rather than a true disappearance and reappearance of the source.

 We further investigate whether shorter periods ($P/2$, $P/3$ or $P/5$) could be viable alternatives. $P/2$ cannot be ruled out solely by DASCH, as there are no measurements at the expected eclipse phase, but fortunately the All-Sky Automated Survey (ASAS; \citealt{pojm97}) data cover exactly the needed time period and show no eclipse 8000 days prior to the current one.
 Likewise, no eclipse is seen 5333 days before the present -- DASCH and ASAS data show the star at normal brightness during those times, ruling out $P/3$. $P/4$ (or any other even integer) is ruled out since $P/2$ is excluded, and $P/5$ (or any shorter period) is inconsistent with modern survey data, e.g., ATLAS.